 Many citation formats, such as MLA, Harvard, and APA, can be used for citation.
 A professor will most likely determine the formatting style.
 Follow whichever citation style your professor chooses, and do not deviate from it.

-Also, ensure that you properly cite any sources of information used to support your ideas by your professor’s formatting guidelines.
+Also, ensure that you properly cite any sources of information used to support your ideas according to your professor’s formatting guidelines.
 Forgetting to do this makes it look like you are trying to pass the other author's ideas as your own.
 Even if you've done it unintentionally, it is still considered accidental plagiarism.